What to Do When We're

 - Keep your hands in your pocket as you make eye contact, smile, and give a slight bow of your head in greeting.
 This works very well for those of us who are on autopilot when greeting and are likely to offer a handshake out of habit.

-One can only guess, but because handshaking has such a long and accepted tradition, and because a handshake can communicate far more of your state of mind and sense of yourself, it most likely will be back.
+One can only guess, but because handshaking has such a long and accepted tradition, it might well be back.

 In the meantime, be ready for a host of other ideas being tried out on you including, the peace sign, the curtsy, the Vulcan salute, foot bumps, or a military salute.
 Other suggestions include, “Just say ‘Hey!” or “Do a little wave.”

 We are all looking for ways to show up recognizably respectful.
 Even when this means staying away from other people altogether.
 Accept that we are all doing the best we can to communicate while showing kindness and courtesy.

 The most important thing to remember is: we’ll get through this.
 We come from a long line of survivors!

 You may also enjoy reading . . .